-Table 3: Breakdown of unit sizes and location
+Table 2 Breakdown of unit 0:-00 200 location i abie 3.
+DIEAKUUWII OI UI III SIZES arıu iocalion

+Unit Size Number Location

+1-bedroom, 6 Building A and B

+1-bedroom with den, 19 Building A and B

+2-bedroom 8 Building A and B

+2-bedroom with den 18 Building A and B

+3-bedroom apartments 8 Building A and B

+3-bedroom townhouse 10 Building A, C and D

-- 5.3.2 Require environmental impact studies in all rezonings in the Harbour Area. - This proposal is located within three environmental Development Permit Areas for aquifer protection, flood hazards and marine shoreline protection.
-These Permits must be issued before a Building Permit. - Council may request an environmental impact assessment to be completed prior to second reading. - 5.4.4 Provide a continuous disabled-friendly footpath following the shoreline from the south-eastern breakwater (Breakwater Park) in the south to Armour's Swimming Beach in the north.
-Use a variety of treatments along the Harbour front walkway to create a natural feel and extend the walkway onto elevated boardwalks, where feasible. - The seawalk is planned to have some upgrades and improvements to create a bicycle and pedestrian friendly space to enjoy. - 5.4.11 Site development should create and enhance public pedestrian linkages between major roads and the shoreline; and both the shoreline edge and the streetscape along Gower Point Road/Marine Drive should be considered as the focal points of any development. - The applicant proposes to provide a public pedestrian link between Gower Point Road and the Seawalk.
+5.3.2 Require environmental impact studies in all rezonings in the Harbour Area.

+- This proposal is located within three environmental Development Permit Areas for aquifer protection, flood hazards and marine shoreline protection.
+These Permits must be issued before a Building Permit. - Council have requested an environmental impact assessment to be completed prior to second reading.

+5.4.4 Provide a continuous disabled-friendly footpath following the shoreline from the south-eastern breakwater (Breakwater Park) in the south to Armour's Swimming Beach in the north.
+Use a variety of treatments along the Harbour front walkway to create a natural feel and extend the walkway onto elevated boardwalks, where feasible.

+The seawalk is planned to have some upgrades and improvements to create a bicycle and pedestrian friendly space to enjoy.

+5.4.11 Site development should create and enhance public pedestrian linkages between major roads and the shoreline; and both the shoreline edge and the streetscape along Gower Point Road/Marine Drive should be considered as the focal points of any development.

+• The applicant proposes to provide a public pedestrian link between Gower Point Road and the Seawalk.
 This landscaped pedestrian link is proposed to be formalized with a Right-of-Way in favour of the Town providing unobstructed access between the hours of 8am-11pm.
 The pedestrian pathway is proposed to be maintained by the strata corporation.